BUILDING SCIENCE RESOURCES

 Case Study: Sustainable Homes for Thriving Communities

-A case study featuring mineral wool and fibreglass insulation in a MURB in Burnaby, BC.
+A case study featuring mineral wool and fiberglass insulation in a MURB in Burnaby, BC.
 Includes sections on Passivehouse fundamentals, benefits of PH construction, and a case study on Simon Fraser University Student Housing including building specs.

 A Case for Exterior Wall Insulation when Re-siding a Home